arr-ai/arrai/docs/std-encoding.md

 # encoding

-The `encoding` library provides functions convert a value into a built-in arrai values.
+The `encoding` library provides functions to convert data into built-in arr.ai values.
 The following functions are available by accessing the `//encoding` attribute.

 ## `//encoding.json.decode(json <: string|bytes) <: set`